RAVarikoti/MD-analysis-AA/README.md

 These include various python analysis/plotting, bash, tcl and R (Bio3D).

-The results we published in the Article: "Factors underlying asymmetric pore dynamics of disaggregase and microtubule-severing AAA+ machines"
+These scripts were used to analyze and plot the results which were used/published in the Article: "Factors underlying asymmetric pore dynamics of disaggregase and microtubule-severing AAA+ machines"

 Published:June 25, 2021